This is a named option in the Special Education M.S.

 ADVISOR / COMMITTEE

-Students are assigned a faculty mentor upon admission to the program.
+Students are assigned a faculty advisor upon admission to the program.

 CREDITS PER TERM ALLOWED